Bayesian equilibria of axisymmetric plasmas: The model

-The zero mean and squared exponential covariance function are one of the most common specifications of a Gaussian process $f\left(x\right)$, which can be given by:
+One of the most widely used mean and covariance functions in Gaussian processes is a zero mean function and a squared exponential covariance function.
+A Gaussian process $f$ with these mean and covariance functions can be written as:

-where $\mu$ is the mean function and $x$ is an arbitrary (scalar or vector) point in the domain.
-The covariance function $\Sigma\left(x_i,x_j\right)$ is defined between any two arbitrary points $x_i$ and $x_j$.
-The parameters of the covariance function $\sigma_f$, $\sigma_x$ and $\sigma_y$ are the \textit{hyperparameters} of the Gaussian process.
-The overall scale $\sigma_f$ and the length scale $\sigma_x$ determine smoothness of the function, and $\sigma_y$ is chosen to be relatively small number with respect to $\sigma_f$, for example $\sigma_y/\sigma_f=10^{-3}$ to avoid numerical instabilities.
-The overall and length scale (the smoothness) of this Gaussian process is constant over the domain.
-The prior distribution of the plasma current distributions $J_\phi$ is modelled by this Gaussian process, which is:
+Here, $\mu$ is a zero mean function, implying that the function has no trend a~priori.
+The covariance function $\Sigma\left(x_i,x_j\right)$ gives the covariance value between two arbitrary points $x_i$ and $x_j$.
+The overall scale $\sigma_f$ and the length scale $\sigma_x$, which are so-called hyperparameters, determine the smoothness of the function. $\sigma_y$ is chosen to be a relatively small number, for example, $\sigma_y/\sigma_f=10^{-3}$ to avoid numerical instabilities.